1. Writing a Multi Layer Feedforward Neural Network from Scratch

 I am using keras

-just for getting mnist dataset.
-We can get mnist data from official website also.
-Then we normalize our data by substracting mean and dividing with its corresponding standard deviation.
+just for getting a mnist dataset.
+We can get mnist data from the official website also.
+Then we normalize our data by subtracting mean and dividing with its corresponding standard deviation.
 Thanks to NumPy.
-Then we converted our data to one hot encoding using pandas method, get_dummies and convert it to numpy array.
-We created a object of NN class and then added a Feed Forward layer of input shape 784 and neurons 10, we gave activation function as softmax.
+Then we converted our data to one hot encoding using the pandas method, get_dummies and convert it to a NumPy array.
+We created an object of NN class and then added a Feed Forward layer of input shape 784 and neurons 10, we gave activation function as softmax.
 Since mnist dataset is 28X28 on each example, we made single image of shape 28*28.
 Softmax function is very useful for classification problems and usually used on last layers.
 Something like below happens but accuracy increases very slowly.\

 Time: 19.278sec